ray-project/ray/doc/source/ray-core/walkthrough.rst

 .. note::

-  In recent versions of Ray (>=1.5), ``ray.init()`` will automatically be called on the first use of a Ray remote API.
+  In recent versions of Ray (>=1.5), ``ray.init()`` is automatically called on the first use of a Ray remote API.

 Defining the Progress Actor
 ---------------------------
-Next, we will define a Ray actor that can be called by sampling tasks to update progress.
+Next, we define a Ray actor that can be called by sampling tasks to update progress.
 Ray actors are essentially stateful services that anyone with an instance (a handle) of the actor can call its methods.

 .. literalinclude:: doc_code/getting_started.py